Is your move to France actually ready?

 When to get help

 You can absolutely handle a France move on your own, especially if you have time, patience, decent French, and a simple profile such as a single retiree on stable income.
 Plenty of Americans do exactly that.
 Where outside help earns its cost is when the steps stack up at once: a visa file, a housing search on a deadline, a healthcare enrollment, a banking setup, and US tax planning all in the same window, often before you speak fluent French.
 That is the point where small mistakes turn into multi-week delays.
-If you would rather not coordinate all of it solo, EasyFranceNow offers end-to-end relocation support that handles the sequence and the paperwork so you can focus on the move itself.

 FAQ